Perturbative $S$-matrix unitarity ($S^{\dagger}S=1$) in $R_{\mu \nu} ^2$ gravity: S-matrix unitarity

 For other elastic $2\to2$ amplitudes, Eqs.\eq{AtoA1} through \eq{AtoA2} show us that the similar inequality is satisfied due to the same cancelation between $H^{(2,b)}$ and $I^{(2,b)}$ ($b=o,e$) appearing in the sum of $\sigma$ and $\tau$, namely $\Phi$ in the intermediate sum of Eq.\eq{OT}.
 Hence $S$-matrix unitarity holds in all matter-graviton scattering.
+Note again that $S$-matrix unitarity holds due to the symmetry.
+Without symmetry, the power of scattering amplitude behaves as Eq.(\ref{naivees}), and we can see by the similar analysis that the perturbative $S$-matrix unitarity is violated then.